EyasuTeshome/shifttracker/job-search/peer-interview-practice/non_technical_context_lesson.md

 1. First, **explain what the project is about and what you learned thanks to it**.
 It will be nice if you mention which domain knowledge you gained as it will make your presentaiton more engaging.
 Maybe you built a website for a motorcycle business and you learned something interesting about motorcycle engines?
     - For example, you can say: *"This is a website for managing space travel.
 Before working on this project I did not know that SpaceX data is available via public API - we can really check which missions are realized by SpaceX fleet."*
 2. **Show your project from the user's perspective**.
 Walk through the main features and show what a user can do with your website.
 Thanks to that your audience will be better prepared for following your code as well.
-3. **Talk about at least one collaboration challenge**.
+3. **Talk about at least one collaboration challenge and how you overcame it**.
 This will show you as a good team member.
 You can consider the following areas:
     - Agreements about the project in the initial phase: how did you plan the structure of your project??
 How did you split tasks?
     - Conflicts between team members - when some of you wanted to do things differently than others.
 How did you solve it?
     - Git conflicts in your projects.
 How did you decide on the pieces of code that were merged into the main branch?